Gift Cards, Frequently Asked Questions & Chef Bio

 What is the Honolulu Location: 1969 S. King Street.
 5 minutes from Waikiki on the corner of S. King & McCully

-Who goes to this restaurant: Guests celebrating romantic occasions, friends getting together & business gatherings.
+Who goes to this restaurant: Guests celebrating occasions, birthdays, anniversaries, friends getting together & business gatherings.
 Visitors choose Chef Mavro for their grand finale last night in Honolulu.

 Bio Chef Mavro/George Mavrothalassitis

-George Mavrothalassitis is chef/proprietor of Chef Mavro, Honolulu’s fine dining, top-rated restaurant and holds the prestigious James Beard award, considered the “Oscars” of the culinary world.
+George Mavrothalassitis known as Chef Mavro holds the prestigious James Beard award, considered the “Oscars” of the culinary world.
 He is a founding member of Hawaii Regional Cuisine and was recognized by Wine Spectator as one of the eleven most important French chefs working in America in the company of Alain Ducasse, Daniel Boulud, Joel Robuchon, and others.

 Mavro’s brigade of young cooks share his approach to cooking, recipe development, and commitment to local farmers.
 They cook from the philosophy: Always buy the best and freshest, buy local, treat all products with great respect, and start afresh every season with new ideas and creative recipes.